WuTheFWasThat/send-a-damned-message/README.md

 For now just read the code, there are no dependencies really.

 TODO: port to web, maybe try reason instead of typescript?

+# Game ideas

+I was originally thinking to have a two player game, in which the two players can't communicate except through a chat room.
+But the chat room is a noisy channel f and you see f(x) for incoming messages.